Erix4/physcalc/docs/tutorial.rst

 You can click on this box to edit the current time in the calculator, and click on the menu to the right of it to change the units that time is measured in.
 To run the calculator in real time, simply press the space bar, and the object will start moving according to kinematics in Newtonian physics.
 Press the space bar again to stop the motion.
-Time scrubbing and playback will be covered in more depth in the the-timeline section below.
+Time scrubbing and playback will be covered in more depth in :ref:`timeline` section below.

 Finally, in the bottom left corner of the grid display, you'll see three buttons, labeled "f(t)", "x(t)", and "y(t)".
 Every object's motion is dictated by two separate functions for the x and y component of its motion.